 Declining or Inclining Loading Dock

 When the building or facility does have basements or dock-level floors, then declining loading docks with slope driveways are often used.
 Incoming trucks are backed into position at an angle determined by the percentage of the decline of the driveway.

 When designing a declining loading dock, the grade of the driveway should not exceed 10%.
-This design prevents the top of the truck from hitting the ceiling of the building, stops loads of cargo from toppling out, and eliminates traction problems due to snowy or icy conditions.
+This design prevents the top of the truck from hitting the ceiling of the building causing structural damage, stops loads of cargo from toppling out, and eliminates traction problems due to snowy or icy conditions.

 Another method of design for a decline loading dock is to move the dock leveler pit forward.
 The amount of projection is determined by the grade of the driveway decline.
 Projecting the dock leveler pit at the onset can reduce damage caused by vehicle impact to the building, as well as the need for bumper extensions or longer hinged lip assemblies.
 You will find the same is true on an incline as well.
 Except, instead of the top of the truck, it’s the bottom of the ICC (aka Jane Mansfield) bar that could hit and damage the face of the loading dock.

 If the decline or incline of a loading dock is severe, cargo may fall out, unloading and loading boxes can be tricky, and higher wear and tear will be placed on any equipment that is used for product handling.

 Elevated docks, also known as high-level docks, are positioned at an elevated level, typically above ground or dock level.
 These docks are designed to accommodate trucks or trailers with varying bed heights, as they can be adjusted to match the vehicle's height using dock levelers or dock plates.
 Elevated docks offer the advantage of improved access and compatibility with different types of vehicles.
 They are commonly found in logistics hubs, distribution centers, and facilities dealing with a wide range of cargo and vehicles.